pavankalyan9233/gral/examples/README.md

 node main.js --graphName wiki-Talk -d true --mqs 500 --con 50
 ```

+## Recommended Parameters

+Currently, the vertices insert does not have any parameters.
+The import for edges (edge amount usually is way bigger
+than vertices), can be configured.
+On my test machine I've used the following parameters:
+Queue size and concurrent connections: `--mqs 200 --con 20` for the `twitter_mpi` dataset.
+On Hardware with 192GiB RAM and CPU: AMD Ryzen 9 7950X3D 16-Core Processor

 ## Important Data Usage Info

 This directory contains example datasets for testing and benchmarking GAE.